machineagency/toolchains/README.md

   - [ ] nice pipe routing
   - [ ] tool alignment/layout
   - [ ] mobile pan zoom
-  - [ ] toolchain shape pane
 - global callbacks
   - [x] log
   - [ ] alert
   - [ ] set global/get global? watch?
 - questions
-  - how to handle tool style scoping?
-  - should i stick with lit-html templating?
-  - Should the active tool be highlighted?
-  - unsure about current pipe data structure
+  - _how to handle tool style scoping?_ - I made a custom lit directive which renders each tool's UI to a shadow DOM.
+Unsure if this will cause performance issues down the road, but it seems to work fine right now.

 ## tool implementation